rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 + a cover integral to the resource
 + a source elsewhere within the resource

-Make a [note on title](/DCRMR/title/Note-on-title/) indicating the source chosen as the title page substitute (see [1.26.X.X](/DCRMR/title/Note-on-title/#1.26.X.X)).
+Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the source chosen as the title page substitute (see [1.26.X.X](/DCRMR/title/Note-on-title/#1.26.X.X)).

 Hereafter in these rules, “title page” means “title page or title page substitute.”

 <a name="0.2.5.5">0.2.5.5</a> **More than one preferred source of information.**  If there is more than one source of information that qualifies as the preferred source of information for the manifestation, choose as the preferred source of information one of the following, applying the first applicable criterion:

-+ **Preferred sources of information for the reproduction and the original** If the manifestation is a facsimile or reproduction of an original manifestation and the manifestation contains a preferred source of information for the reproduction as well as a preferred source of information for the original, then use the source for the reproduction as the preferred source.
++ **Preferred sources of information for the reproduction and the original**
+If the manifestation is a facsimile or reproduction of an original manifestation and the manifestation contains a preferred source of information for the reproduction as well as a preferred source of information for the original, then use the source for the reproduction as the preferred source.
-+ **Preferred sources of information with different dates** If a manifestation is not a multipart monograph or serial and the manifestation contains preferred sources of information with different dates, then use the source with the later or latest date.
++ **Preferred sources of information with different dates**
+If a manifestation is not a multipart monograph or serial and the manifestation contains preferred sources of information with different dates, then use the source with the later or latest date.
-+ **Preferred sources of information in letterpress and non-letterpress** If the manifestation contains one preferred source that is in letterpress and one that is not (e.g., engraved), use the source that is in letterpress.
++ **Preferred sources of information in letterpress and non-letterpress**
+If the manifestation contains one preferred source that is in letterpress and one that is not (e.g., engraved), use the source that is in letterpress.
-+ **Preferred sources of information in different languages or scripts** If the manifestation contains preferred sources in more than one language or script, use as the preferred source (in this order of preference):
++ **Preferred sources of information in different languages or scripts**
+If the manifestation contains preferred sources in more than one language or script, use as the preferred source (in this order of preference):
      1. the source in the language or script that corresponds to the language or script of the content of the resource
      2. the source in the language or script that corresponds to the predominant language or script of the content of the resource